 Moisture Needs: average (medium) to drier (medium-dry)

-Origin: Wild species of S. officinalis is native wildflower to cooler states of USA - Nebraska, Minnesota, Michigan, Maine, but also California, Oregon and Washington.
+Origin: The wild species of S. officinalis is native wildflower to cooler states of USA - Nebraska, Minnesota, Michigan, Maine, but also California, Oregon and Washington.
 Great Burnet is also native to Europe and Asia.

 Deer/Rabbit Resistant: moderatelly - deer can nibble on the leaves / yes